OWASP-Austin/blackhatpython/README.md

 Note we had trouble with arper.py on Virtual Box, and I recommend using VMwarefusion.

 Install a Kali Linux VM:
-  With a secondary user, and text editor with python packages
+ * With a secondary user, and text editor with python packages

-Install a Windows VM: with python
+Install a Windows VM:
+ * With python

 MISSING FILES: